About The IPA

 About Royal London

-Royal London is the UK’s largest life, pensions and investment mutual looking after 8.7 million policyholders, entrusted to manage £147bn of their assets, it helps to build financial resilience while championing how we move fairly to a sustainable society.
-Its Purpose, ‘Protecting today, investing in tomorrow.
+A mutual, Royal London is the UK’s largest life, pensions and investment mutual looking after 8.7 million policyholders, entrusted to manage £147bn of their assets.
+Its stated purpose, ‘Protecting today, investing in tomorrow.
 Together we are mutually responsible’, defines the impact the company wants to have.
 It shapes what they do on behalf of their members and customers, financial advisers, colleagues and the communities in which it operates.
-The company offers protection, long-term savings and asset management products and solutions in the UK and Ireland.
-As a proud, committed, and modern mutual, it takes a longer-term view, ensuring it delivers positive, enduring change on behalf of its members and customers and their families, helping to protect the standard of living for this and future generations.

 These values are held in high regard across the business and are a key link into the Colleague Representation Forum (CRF).